 People want to know they are working with other people, and they want to know who those people are.
 One of the costly recruiting website mistakes is diminishing the value of sharing a little about yourself and your team.

 We have said this before and we will continue to enforce the importance of having a high-functioning mobile platform.
-As a growing majority of internet traffic continues to travel on mobile platforms, the failure to meet consumers on this plane may prove to be the most egregious of recruiting website mistakes.
-It also may mean you never reach clients and candidates at all, as Google has stated they will give preference to sites with functioning mobile versions.
+A growing majority of internet traffic continues to travel on mobile platforms; therefore, the failure to meet consumers on this plane may prove to be the most egregious of recruiting website mistakes.
+It also may mean you never reach clients and candidates at all.
+And as Google has stated, they will give preference to sites with functioning mobile versions.

 Missing or confusing call-to-actions may result in site visitors left without direction.
-There is a reason this is the closer to our recruiting website mistakes.
+So there is a reason this is the closer to our recruiting website mistakes.
 Call-to-actions are what encourages clients and candidates to click that “Contact Us” link and seek out your services.
-We want to help companies find qualified candidates, and we want to help applicants find great careers, and well-designed and intelligently-situated calls-to-action brings both of them closer.
+We want to help companies find qualified candidates and applicants find great careers; consequently, well designed calls-to-action brings both of them closer.